yourigruiters/React-Chat-Frontend/README.md

 **Positive takeaways...**

 - ...improved knowledge on using socket.io, TypeScript and new technologie as Winston;
-- ...used 'any' as little as possible in TypeScript.
+- ...used 'any' as little as possible in TypeScript;
+- ...express and socket.io unit testing on server side;

 **Improvement areas...**

-- ...learn how to use mocha/chai with TypeScript files, failed to implement this;
+- ...learn how to properly use mocha/chai with TypeScript files and socket.io overall, had some difficulties here;
 - ...get deeper knowledge on SIGINT/SIGTERM and logging;
 - ...didn't understand how to implement Redux in this application using socket.io, only used as userReducer.